ethandranreb/diversifiedrobotic/README.md

 - Debug is enabled by default.
 - node modules and vendor packages are included.
 If any issues occur, please run npm install to update the node modules
 - Please update the .env file accordingly
+- Please run migrate to create the necessary database tables
+- MySQL DB was used in the development for reference
 - Some files do have documentation in the form of doc blocks.
 Will be updating for further documentation if required.
 - The CSS and Javascript public files have been optimized for production.
 - The root of the project directs to the login page.
 A link to the registration page has been provided.